amywhying/ASCIIAnimator/README.md

 # ASCIIAnimator
-Produces the desired ASCII image or animation by user input
+Produces the desired ASCII image or animation by user input.
+The program scraps information from an [ASCII archive](https://www.asciiart.eu/)